 It’s an important question as it could affect your final decision.
 For instance, you might want a henna tattoo to last all through the summer when your skin is exposed.

 Conversely, maybe you would only like it to last a short time.
 Perhaps you want it on your vacation, but it would be unacceptable to be seen when you return to work.
-To answer the question, this article will tell you everything you need to know about the longevity of henna tattoos.

 How Long Does Henna Last?